-As part of the District's commitment to supporting the health and well-being of our school community, the District applied for a Wellness Grant from the Schools Health Insurance Fund (SHIF).
-The Wellness Grant will offer fitness challenges that can be done on an individual basis while also promoting some healthy competition and team building.
-Biometric screening kits will also be available to employees.
+As part of the District's commitment to supporting the health and well-being of our school community, the District applied for and was awarded a Wellness Grant from the Schools Health Insurance Fund (SHIF) for 2020-2021.
+The Wellness Grant offered fitness challenges that were done on an individual basis while also promoting some healthy competition and team building.
+The District will apply for a continuation of this Wellness Grant for 2021-2022 which will also include online workshops through the SHIF on a variety of wellness topics.